-The hantavirus outbreak on the MV Hondius cruise ship has grown to 11 confirmed cases, with three deaths reported among passengers and crew members.
+The hantavirus outbreak on the MV Hondius cruise ship has grown to 11 confirmed cases, including three deaths among passengers and crew members.
 According to WHO Director-General Tedros Adhanom Ghebreyesus, there is no sign of a larger outbreak, but more cases may emerge due to the virus's long incubation period.

 Key Takeaways